osdrv/config/README.md

   fizz  buzz
 ```

-This library is well suited for storing high-cardinality tree structures.

 ## Merge trees

 The Config library provides a full support for merge trees.
-Assume there are 2 config sources, e.g. environmanet variables and a static
+Assume there are 2 config sources, e.g. environment variables and a static
 config file.
 Config provides a single entry point for multiple sources by
-merging config trees into a single one.
+merging config trees into a single unit.

 Here is an example:
 ```go